 A person collecting a water sample from a pipe using a dipper.

 - Municipal NPDES Permitting Strategy: The Wastewater Workgroup developed a Municipal National Pollutant Discharge Elimination System (NPDES) permitting strategy for PFOS and perfluorooctanoic acid (PFOA).
 The goal of the strategy is to continue to identify, reduce, and remove PFOS and PFOA at WWTPs.
 See the Municipal NPDES Permitting Strategy for PFOS and PFOA for more information.

-- Point Source Monitoring: Since 2017, the Wastewater Workgroup has collected over 70 samples for PFAS analysis from permitted (and unpermitted) discharges from both municipal and industrial facilities.
+- Point Source Monitoring: Since 2017, the Wastewater Workgroup has collected over 186 samples for PFAS analysis from permitted (and unpermitted) discharges from both municipal and industrial facilities.
 Sampling occurs at permitted facilities in response to source tracking efforts or in response to specific concerns/knowledge about PFAS use at the facility.
 In addition, PFAS analysis has been added to routine compliance sampling inspections for permitted facilities that have been determined to be a potential source of PFAS.
-Moving forward, non-municipal wastewater NPDES dischargers that are found to be discharging PFOS and/or PFOA above water quality standards will be initially regulated through Administrative Consent Orders (ACOs) and then through NPDES permits as they are reissued.
+Moving forward, non-municipal wastewater NPDES dischargers that are found to be discharging PFOS and/or PFOA above water quality values will be initially regulated through Administrative Consent Orders (ACOs) and then through NPDES permits as they are reissued.
 The first such ACO became effective March 16, 2020.
-These efforts, in combination with other effluent sampling conducted as part of a study by the Biosolids Workgroup, have helped narrow the focus on sources of PFAS to surface waters and understand the prevalence of PFAS (specifically, PFOS) in WWTP discharges.
+These efforts, in combination with other effluent sampling conducted as part of a study by the Land Application Workgroup, have helped narrow the focus on sources of PFAS to surface waters and understand the prevalence of PFAS (specifically, PFOS) in WWTP discharges.